 Some schools handle scheduling for you, while other teachers have to manage it on their own.
 Teachers on the WeAreTeachers HELPLINE group have two overall favorite scheduling tools: SignUp Genius and Calendly.
-(See posts here and here to hear their arguments in favor of each.)
+(See this Facebook post and another Facebook post to hear their arguments in favor of each.)
 You can also go the simple route of creating a shared Google doc where parents can sign up for a time.

 Regardless of how you do your scheduling for virtual parent-teacher conferences, consider allowing a little extra time for each one if this is the first time you’ve met online with parents.
 This will provide wiggle room to deal with technical difficulties, especially for parents who don’t regularly use video conferencing themselves.

 How can I help parents navigate video conferencing?